alexispomares/aleph-zero-validator/README.md

 A simple setup to have an [Aleph Zero](https://alephzero.org) decentralized validator node running in under an hour.

 For in-depth general instructions please refer to the [technical documentation](https://docs.alephzero.org/aleph-zero/stake/validators).
-The official docs leave margin for the dev to choose a number of specifics for their own setup, which is precisely what we do in this GitHub repo.
+The official docs leave margin for the dev to choose the specifics of their own setup, which is precisely what we do in this GitHub repo.

 This setup has already been used to run 2 separate nodes for 2+ years with 100% uptime.